Ohio elections chief announces new public integrity unit

 Democrats called LaRose's news a waste of taxpayer dollars aimed at bolstering his political aspirations.
 LaRose's name is often mentioned as a possible 2024 U.S. Senate candidate.

-LaRose identified just a single case of possible illegal voting earlier this year, said party spokesperson Matt Keyes, making the new office “a taxpayer-funded solution to a problem that doesn’t exist.”
+In a referral of 11 individuals for possible election fraud in August, LaRose identified just a single case of possible illegal voting, said party spokesperson Matt Keyes, making the new office “a taxpayer-funded solution to a problem that doesn’t exist.”

+In fact, in a series of referrals since 2019, LaRose identified at least 548 cases of potential election fraud violations it referred to prosecutors, his office said.
+LaRose has acknowledged that cases of election fraud are a tiny fraction of overall votes cast in Ohio.

 Chelsea Clark, LaRose's Democratic opponent, questioned the timing of the announcement.
 She also noted LaRose's efforts to keep his other opponent, independent candidate Terpeshore Maras, off the ballot.
 Clark called out LaRose for a “history of politicizing these investigations to punish opponents.”

-Note: This story was first published on October 5, 2022.
-It was updated on October 6, 2022 to make clear that since 2019, the Secretary of State’s office identified at least 548 cases of potential election fraud violations that it referred to prosecutors.